mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

 </p>

 <p align=center>
-    <em><b>Figure 1:</b> General pipeline of SSL - the knowledge learned in pretext task training is transferred to downstream task training (Image from \\\[2]).</em>
+    <em><b>Figure 1:</b> General pipeline of SSL - the knowledge learned in pretext task training is transferred to downstream task training (Image from \[2]).</em>
 </p>

 A pretext task is a task that is used for model pretraining.
 By solving and studying objective functions of pretext tasks, the networks can learn visual features/representations or model weights which are useful for downstream tasks.
-Some examples of pretext tasks are: colorization, placing image patches in the right place, predicting rotation of images, placing frames in the right order, inpainting, recovering the input under some corruption, ...
+Some examples of pretext tasks such as colorization, placing image patches in the right place, predicting rotation of images, placing frames in the right order, inpainting, recovering the input under some corruption, ...

 A downstream task is a task that is used for model finetuning.
 It can be any one of familiar vision tasks like classification or detection where there is a lack of annotated data.
 Usually, this type of task is utilized to assess the quality of features learned by SSL.